TOP ARCHITECTURE, PLANNING AND INTERIOR DESIGN COLLEGE IN LUCKNOW, UP

 The educational purpose is an essential supplement to the professional one, in that professional practice is guided by a broader understanding of the discipline of architecture: its cultural and sociological roots, and its many branches of technological advance.
 In its best sense, architectural education’s role is to critically evaluate and to expand the relevance and purpose of architectural work beyond the conventional confines of current professional practice.

 Advance Level – At this level, building design is taken to higher levels of scale and complexity.
-It promotes development towards specialisation and an engagement with speculative theory and experimentation.
+It promotes development towards specialization and an engagement with speculative theory and experimentation.

 (a) Professional Training – 16 weeks of practical training is required to equip building designers with knowledge and capabilities which can be certified by the Council of Architecture to enable their registration as professional architects.